Seattle will keep customers’ lights, water on during coronavirus emergency, defer taxes for small businesses

 Asked about shutoffs Tuesday, PSE spokeswoman Janet Kim said the company “will work with our customers on options such as payment plans and choosing a new bill due date to help them through this difficult time.”

-Businesses are required to pay Seattle’s B&O taxes (also known as business license taxes) monthly, quarterly or annually, depending on certain criteria.
+Businesses are required to pay Seattle’s B&O taxes (also known as business license taxes) quarterly or annually, depending on certain criteria, Nyland said.

 Starting now, the city will offer to defer all B&O tax collections for businesses that have annual taxable incomes of $5 million or less and that pay city taxes quarterly, Durkan said in a separate release.
 Such businesses will have until late 2020 to pay their city B&O taxes.
 The policy will cover about 20,000 businesses, the release said.